piber-dev/zealy-prop/Updated Q4 Prop.md

 - A minimum of 2 monthly contest winners winning SWAG and AKT for November and December.
 We are hoping to have more contests than this that make contributors feel encouraged to get involved more than they have had.
 - Review times below 2 weeks for Zealy missions.
 - Timely collaboration when needed with the Contributions Program.
+- Joining SIG-community calls monthly, reporting quickly on progress and answering all questions related to the proposal.
-- The platform demo being open-sourced.
-It will be a bonus if we have time to start the AkashVPN rebuild.
+- The platform demo being open-sourced and starting work on creating a meeting group and rebuilding AkashVPN.
-- SWAG being created.
+- A SWAG contest being hosted and SWAG being produced.

 Key figures such as average WG/SIG participation counts, total missions completed, and total reviews done for the Contributions Program will be collected and reported on to help people gauge the success of the program but no official goals are being set for these figures.